 Matrix Spectral Decomposition (matSpD) - estimate the equivalent number of independent variables in a correlation (r) matrix.

-Users may also be interested in the leaner version of matSpD, (matSpDlite) which ONLY calculates Veff and VeffLi (i.e., does not perform time-consuming varimax/promax rotations) thus allowing users to obtain Veff/VeffLi values for large numbers (1000s) of variables.
+If you have larger matrices use matSpD, (matSpDlite) which ONLY calculates Veff and VeffLi (i.e., does not perform time-consuming varimax/promax rotations) thus allowing users to obtain Veff/VeffLi values for large numbers (1000s) of variables.

 Analogous to my SNPSpD approach, matSpD provides a measure of the equivalent number of independent variables in a correlation (r) matrix, by examining the ratio of observed eigenvalue variance (after spectral decomposiiton) to its theoretical maximum.
 Please refer to the SNPSpD webpage for further information.

 It is worth noting that although the SNPSpD